-- According to a report out from the Project on Student Debt, college seniors who graduated with student loans in 2010 owed an average of $25,250—the highest level ever recorded and a 5% increase from the previous year.
+- According to a report out from the Project on Student Debt, college seniors who graduated with student loans in 2017 owed an average of $28,650—1 percent higher than 2016 average.
 And according to the College Board’s Trends in Student Aid Study, 10% of all student borrowers graduated with more than $40,000 in student loan debt.

 The average McKinley College student graduates with less debt than students who use financial aid to pay for school.
 Plus, there is no application process to qualify for tuition payment plans.